 Orienteering is a navigation-based family sport where you use a detailed map to locate control points.
 It’s a great way to get kids off screens and out doing something fun and active.

-In the Urban series, families can navigate and explore their way around the Parklands and urban environments of Newcastle, Lake Macquarie and the Hunter.
+In this Come and Try series, families can navigate and explore their way around the Parklands and urban environments of Newcastle, Lake Macquarie and the Hunter.
 It’s a bit of exercise, a bit of geography and a bit of Amazing Race..and a lot of fun on your own or with a group!

-Line courses are approximately 1km in length and of easy navigation.
+Line courses are approximately 1km in length for mini courses and 0.5km for micro courses and have easy navigation.
+No street crossings will be required.
 A compass is not required.
 This series uses electronic flags / stands and electronic punching.
 Basic tuition is available.

 Starts are available anytime between 5pm and 6:30pm.

 Adult supervision is recommended.
 Younger children should be shadowed by parents / caregivers.

 Newcomers are welcome.
 You do not need to be a club member to do any of the courses.